vihangvk/kubenv/README.md

 # kubenv - Work on multiple Kubernetes clusters/namespaces in interactive shell

-kubenv enables working on differrent Kuberntes clusters/namespaces by setting separate contexts for each interactive shell sessions.
+kubenv enables working on different Kubernetes clusters/namespaces by setting separate contexts for each interactive shell sessions.

 ## Using